PlayForm/Pipe/README.md

 ### Getting started

-With `FilePipe`, you can use the Pipe method to perform actions on files within the pipe.
+With `Pipe`, you can use the Pipe method to perform actions on files within the pipe.
 Here's an example of how to use it in your Index.ts:

 **`Index.ts`**